 The laying of foundation stone for development of another inland waterway earlier this month brought little focus on the inland waterways transportation system.
 With nearly 14,500 km of waterways, roughly 5 times the length from North to South, these waterways can change the landscape of goods transportation within the country.
 In fact, the ease of transportation and huge benefits arising out of it leaves one wondering why they have not been developed so far??
 Continue reading Inland Waterways – Tapping the potential..

-Comments by RBI deputy governor, Viral Acharya, accusing the central government of impinging on the autonomy of central bank has caused huge ripples across the markets.
+Comments by RBI deputy governor accusing the central government of impinging on the autonomy of central bank has generated strong ripples across the markets.
 The impact of his comments has been even greater as the market is already grappling with a liquidity freeze.
-However, the key point is, is government really interfering in … Continue reading Is the Government Impinging on RBI’s Autonomy??
+However, the key point is, is government really interfering in the affairs … Continue reading Is the Government Impinging on RBI’s Autonomy??

 Amidst the continuing liquidity crisis, NBFCs mismanagement and banks’ NPA woes, there is one trend that gives some reason to cheer.
 Total liabilities of the central government have come down to just about 50% of GDP at the end of FY18 as per RBI data.
 This is a substantial improvement from a high of 67% … Continue reading Analyzing Government Debt – Current and Historical perspective

 Evolution of corporate bond market in recent years is a defining development for the financial sector.
 This has resulted in sharp rise in outstanding corporate bonds which has gone up from just about Rs 50,000 crore in 2008 to over Rs 27 lakh crore by 2018.
 The development does not only provide cheaper financing to … Continue reading Analyzing Corporate Bond Market